Publish With Us

-- Indicate whether you intend to include maps, how many, and of what sort.
+- If you intend to include maps, please indicate how many, and of what sort.

-- If you are commissioning the Press to produce maps, provide a rough template and label list for each one.
+- If you are commissioning the press to produce maps, provide a rough template and a label list for each one.

-- Consult your in-house editor about how many images to provide.
+- Please consult your Acquisitions Editor about how many images to provide.

 - Provide a complete photocopy set of all illustrative material.

-- Provide a list of all photographs provided.
-If you submit more images than are likely to appear in the final book, indicate which ones are the most essential and which you consider optional.
+- Provide a list of all photographs submitted, indicating which ones are the most essential and which ones you consider optional.

-- Provide a file containing a caption for each image, plus credit information (source, acknowledgement).
+- Please provide a file containing a caption for each image, plus credit information (source and acknowledgement).

-- Provide each figure (graph, diagram) in a separate file, labelled and with corresponding hard copy.
+- Please provide each figure (graph, diagram) in a separate file, labelled and with a corresponding hard copy.

-- Provide each table in a separate file, labelled and with corresponding hard copy.
+- Provide each table in a separate file, labelled and with a corresponding hard copy.